MOORE CONTEMPORARY

 25th March - 22nd April 2023

-In his first solo exhibition with the gallery, Ian Williams presents a new suite of paintings concerned with the interpretation of reality within virtual environments and how this can be expressed through painting.
+In his first solo exhibition with the gallery, IAN WILLIAMS presents a new suite of paintings concerned with the interpretation of reality within virtual environments and how this can be expressed through painting.
 Referencing the found objects and substructures within video games, Williams uses the conventions of still life painting to explore the properties of the virtual everyday object.
 He produces painterly compositions that shift between a sense of landscape and stage set.
 The viewer is invited to navigate the tableau sometimes disarmed by what might be the true sense of scale, proportion, gravity or obstacle within the painting.

 37